grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 For more comprehensive guidance, refer to [Write useful link text](https://grafana.com/docs/writers-toolkit/write/links/useful-link-text/)

+## Numbers

+For direction on how to style numbers, follow the [Google style guide](https://developers.google.com/style/numbers) except in the case of _ordinals_.
+An ordinal number is a number that indicates the position or order of something in relation to other numbers, like first, second, third, and so on.

+For ordinals, write out first through ninth.
+For 10th on, use numerals.

 ## Admonitions

 To focus a user's attention, Grafana Labs documentation includes notes, cautions, and warnings.